wso2/docs-is/en/docs/page-not-found.md

 ## Page not found

-Sorry but the page you are looking for does not exist, has been removed, the name changed, or is temporarily unavailable.
+Sorry but the page you are looking for does not exist, has been removed, changed, or is temporarily unavailable.
-For inquiries, please reach us at [dev@wso2.org](mailto:dev@wso2.org).
+For inquiries, please reach us at [documentation@wso2.com](mailto:documentation@wso2.com).